jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 Within the scope of this thesis, experimental and simulative replication of all identified critical load cases is not feasible.
 Rather than attempting to address all load cases for general aircraft, this work aims to contribute some important findings.
 These findings could support a final certification process of #glspl("swith") within a feasible timeframe and available scientific resources.
 This reasoning necessitates a focused approach, concentrating on the single most important load case.

-// ---------------------------------- here ---------------------------------- //
 // ----------------------- selected critical load case ---------------------- //
 According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning.
-Thus, for this thesis the vertical gust loading with additional internal pressure is selected as the critical load for #glspl("swith").
-As elaborated in @chap_1_0_3 the internal pressure has big implications on the weight, costs and safety of the pressure vessel.
+Consequently, this thesis identifies vertical gust loading combined with internal pressure as the critical load case for #glspl("swith").
+As elaborated in @chap_1_0_3, the internal pressure significantly influences the weight, costs, and safety characteristics of the pressure vessel.

-From the economicl perspectrive, higher perspective allow to store more hydrogen.
-From the structral perspective: higher pressure values increase the load onto the pressue vessel and because of the structral integration as well on the wing.
-From the safety perspective as elaboratred in @chap_2_0_1 and @chap_2_0_2, in case of leaks, higher pressure value increase the risk of self-ignition.
-From an a practical perspective as mentioned in @chap_1_0_6 with @tab_14 there is a limit on the maximal pressure that can be used for experimental structral validation tests.
+The implications of pressure selection can be analyzed from multiple perspectives.
+From an economic standpoint, higher pressure values enable increased hydrogen storage capacity.
+From a structural perspective, elevated pressure values intensify the loads on both the pressure vessel and the wing structure due to the structural integration.
+The safety implications, as elaborated in @chap_2_0_1 and @chap_2_0_2, indicate that higher pressure values increase the risk of self-ignition in case of leakage.
+From a practical testing perspective, as explained in @chap_1_0_6 with reference to @tab_14, experimental structural validation tests are constrained by maximum allowable pressure limits.
-Moreover @chap_2_0_2 explained and laid out a pathway for conducating stutrucal validation tests with #glspl("swith").
-Answering the question for an internal pressure when the filling agent is #gls("cgh2") is difficult and has huge implications on safety of the #gls("swith"), the test validation environment and the human operators.
+Furthermore, @chap_2_0_2 established a systematic pathway for conducting structural validation tests with #glspl("swith").
+Determining appropriate internal pressure values when using #gls("cgh2") as the filling agent presents significant challenges, with substantial implications for the safety of the #gls("swith"), the test environment, and human operators.
-In @chap_3_0_1 it is laid out wheter the filling agent can be replaced with another medium without chaning the structral properties.
-These finding should be used to make a more sophisticated decision.
+In @chap_3_0_1 it is laid out whether the filling agent can be replaced with another medium without changing the structural properties.
+These findings should be used to make a more sophisticated decision.

 // ------------------------------- v-n-diagram ------------------------------ //
-This vertical gust load can be obtained systematically and analyzed through V-n diagrams.
+Having established the critical nature of vertical gust loading for #glspl("swith"), it is essential to understand how these loads are determined in aircraft design.
+Vertical gust loads can be systematically obtained and analyzed through V-n diagrams, also known as flight envelopes or V-g diagrams.
-The V-n diagramm is also called flight envelope or v-g diagramm.
-The flight envelope shows specific load factors over airspeed that an airplane has been designed to operate within @Gudmundsson2014 @Rossow_2014.
-It shows two differnt kind of loads, maneuver and gust laods @Rossow_2014.
-An illustrative example of a V-n diagramm according to the EASA CS-23 @EASA_CS_23 for the normal category is depicted in @fig_28.
+The flight envelope represents the relationship between load factors and airspeed within which an aircraft is designed to operate @Gudmundsson2014 @Rossow_2014.
+It encompasses two distinct categories of loads: maneuver loads and gust loads @Rossow_2014.
+An illustrative example of a V-n diagram conforming to EASA #gls("cs")-23 @EASA_CS_23 specifications for the normal category is depicted in @fig_28.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/0_Load/0_Vn_Diag.svg",
   width: 100%),
-  caption: [illustrative V-n diagramm (flight envelope, V-g diagram) according to EASA CS-23 @EASA_CS_23 for the normal category.], ) <fig_28>
+  caption: [Illustrative V-n diagram for normal category aircraft showing flight envelope limits in accordance with EASA #gls("cs")-23 @EASA_CS_23.], ) <fig_28>

-The horizontal axis of the flight envelope in @fig_28 shows the Equivalent Airspeed (EAS) in knots (KEAS) and is given as @eq_10.
-The varaiables $rho, rho_0$ and $ V_"TAS"$ denote the density at current flight altitude, density at sea level and the true airspeed, respectively.
-The true airspeed defines the relative speed between the undistrbed far-field and the aircraft @Gudmundsson2014.
+The horizontal axis of the flight envelope in @fig_28 represents the Equivalent Airspeed (EAS) in knots (KEAS), defined by @eq_10.
+The variables $rho$ and $rho_0$ denote the air density at current flight altitude and at sea level, respectively, while $V_"TAS"$ represents the True Airspeed.
+The True Airspeed is defined as the relative velocity between the undisturbed far-field flow and the aircraft @Gudmundsson2014.

 $ V_"EAS" = sqrt(rho /rho_0) space V_"TAS" $<eq_10>

-The vertical axis of @fig_28 shows the load factor n following @Rossow_2014 can be described as @eq_11.
-The variable $P$ is denoted as a force usally acting against the mass force $G$, where $m "and " g$ stand for the mass and gracitional constant.
+The vertical axis of @fig_28 represents the load factor $n$, which according to @Rossow_2014 can be described by @eq_11.
+The variable $P$ represents a force typically acting against the gravitational force $G$, where $m$ and $g$ denote the mass and gravitational constant, respectively.

 $ n = P/G = P / (m space.thin g) $<eq_11>

-Note that the load factor is unitless and corresponds to the safe load or limit load @Rossow_2014.
-The definition of limit load is that is the highest load that is expected during regular operating lifetime without any plastic or remaining defelections to occur @Rossow_2014.
-No structural failure should occur before reaching the ultimate load, which is given as @eq_12, where the standard safety factor is 1.5.
+Note that the load factor is dimensionless and corresponds to the safe load or limit load @Rossow_2014.
+The limit load is defined as the maximum load expected during regular operating lifetime that does not induce plastic deformation or permanent deflections @Rossow_2014.
+No structural failure should occur before reaching the ultimate load, which is given by @eq_12, where a standard safety factor of 1.5 is applied:

 $ "ultimate load" = 1.5 times "limit load" $<eq_12>

-This is intended to minimize the probability of component failure despite existing variations in loads and material properties, as well as possible inaccuracies in calculation methods.
-Additionally, this factor helps prevent catastrophic structural failure if operating limits are slightly exceeded @Rossow_2014.
+The safety factor is intended to account for variations in loads and material properties, as well as potential inaccuracies in calculation methods.
+Additionally, it helps prevent catastrophic structural failure if operating limits are marginally exceeded @Rossow_2014.
-The flight envelope is obtained by drawing out the outer lines that the gust and maneuver loads create.
-The loads that occur due to the gusts are indiicated through the orange lines  and the manuever laods are drawn in a pink color @fig_28.
-Their resulting flight envelope is given as the cross-hatched blue region.
-Next, some points of the legends in @fig_28 are commonly used and shall be spelled out following the definitions provided by @Rossow_2014 @Gudmundsson2014 @EASA_CS_Abbrevs
+The flight envelope is obtained by combining the effects of both maneuver and gust loads.
+In @fig_28, these load conditions are visually distinguished through different colors: the gust loads are represented by orange lines, while the maneuver loads are shown in pink.
+The intersection and overlap of these load conditions define the complete flight envelope, depicted as the cross-hatched blue region.
+This envelope represents the safe operating boundaries or limit loads within which the aircraft is designed to function.
+The characteristic points marked in the legend of @fig_28 represent commonly used design speeds, which are defined below according to @Rossow_2014 @Gudmundsson2014 @EASA_CS_Abbrevs:

 - *Design Maneuvering Speed V#sub[A]*: V#sub[A] is the design limit speed up to which a full deflection of any one control surface (aileron, elevator, and rudder) is possible with retracted flaps without causing structural failure.
 Simultaneous full deflections of multiple control surfaces as well as multiple deflections of a single control surface are not permitted at V#sub[A].